Skip to main content

 A brief description of the scenario for documentation and organizational purposes.
 This helps categorize and manage different types of conversation tests.
 Example: “Flight booking scenario for business travelers”

-Scenarios are specifically designed to work with Galtea’s Conversation Simulator.
-When you run evaluations using scenarios, the system will:
+Behavior tests are specifically designed to work with Galtea’s Conversation Simulator.
+When you run evaluations using behavior tests, the system will:

-1. Initialize the conversation using the initial_prompt and user_persona
+1. Initialize the conversation using the input and user_persona

 2. Generate realistic user responses based on the goal and conversation history